Capital City

 Overtime compensation is mandated at an additional 25% of the employee's regular hourly wage for work performed beyond eight hours on regular working days.
 For overtime work on rest days, special non-working days, or regular holidays, the overtime pay rate increases to an additional 30% of the regular hourly wage.
 Certain employees, such as managerial staff, are exempt from these overtime provisions.
 Non-compliance with these regulations can lead to legal penalties and damage to the company's reputation.

-As of January 2025, the minimum wage in the Philippines varies by region and industry, with the National Capital Region (NCR) setting a daily rate of ₱645 for non-agricultural workers.
+As of July 2025, the minimum wage in the Philippines varies by region and industry, with the National Capital Region (NCR) setting a daily rate of ₱695 for non-agricultural workers, representing a ₱50 increase that took effect on July 18, 2025.

 1 January - 31 December is the 12-month accounting period that businesses in The Philippines use for financial and tax reporting purposes.